MIRA_camera_rpi

 sudo reboot

-Step 3: install libcamera
+Step 3: install libcamera (still required)

 Libcamera is the ISP framework, and cooperates with the driver.
 Follow this guide.